Lyft, Inc. (NASDAQ:LYFT) CFO Brian Keith Roberts Sells 20,000 Shares

-Lyft, Inc. (NASDAQ:LYFT) CFO Brian Keith Roberts sold 20,000 shares of Lyft stock in a transaction dated Wednesday, March 3rd.
-The stock was sold at an average price of $60.12, for a total transaction of $1,202,400.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Lyft, Inc. (NASDAQ:LYFT) CFO Brian Keith Roberts sold 20,000 shares of the company’s stock in a transaction dated Monday, March 8th.
+The stock was sold at an average price of $64.99, for a total transaction of $1,299,800.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

-Lyft (NASDAQ:LYFT) last issued its quarterly earnings results on Monday, February 8th.
-The ride-sharing company reported ($0.58) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.71) by $0.13.
-Lyft had a negative net margin of 58.70% and a negative return on equity of 60.70%.
-Sell-side analysts expect that Lyft, Inc. will post -4.68 earnings per share for the current year.
+Large investors have recently added to or reduced their stakes in the stock.
+BlackRock Inc. lifted its position in Lyft by 38.6% in the 4th quarter.
+BlackRock Inc. now owns 13,163,004 shares of the ride-sharing company’s stock worth $646,697,000 after buying an additional 3,668,050 shares during the last quarter.
+Chartwell Investment Partners LLC lifted its position in Lyft by 4.5% in the 4th quarter.
+Chartwell Investment Partners LLC now owns 55,425 shares of the ride-sharing company’s stock worth $2,723,000 after buying an additional 2,401 shares during the last quarter.
+Great West Life Assurance Co.
+Can lifted its position in Lyft by 59.4% in the 3rd quarter.
+Great West Life Assurance Co.
+Can now owns 54,620 shares of the ride-sharing company’s stock worth $1,092,000 after buying an additional 20,364 shares during the last quarter.
+KBC Group NV lifted its position in Lyft by 26.4% in the fourth quarter.
+KBC Group NV now owns 46,622 shares of the ride-sharing company’s stock valued at $2,291,000 after purchasing an additional 9,726 shares during the last quarter.
+Finally, California State Teachers Retirement System lifted its position in Lyft by 7.0% in the third quarter.
+California State Teachers Retirement System now owns 428,934 shares of the ride-sharing company’s stock valued at $11,817,000 after purchasing an additional 27,900 shares during the last quarter.
+Institutional investors own 71.33% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Catalyst Private Wealth LLC lifted its position in shares of Lyft by 12.4% in the 4th quarter.
-Catalyst Private Wealth LLC now owns 199,628 shares of the ride-sharing company’s stock worth $9,808,000 after purchasing an additional 22,041 shares during the period.
-Voya Financial Advisors Inc. lifted its position in shares of Lyft by 1.8% in the 4th quarter.
-Voya Financial Advisors Inc. now owns 63,620 shares of the ride-sharing company’s stock worth $3,203,000 after purchasing an additional 1,148 shares during the period.
-Eaton Vance Management lifted its position in shares of Lyft by 29.1% in the 4th quarter.
-Eaton Vance Management now owns 144,492 shares of the ride-sharing company’s stock worth $7,099,000 after purchasing an additional 32,537 shares during the period.
-RBF Capital LLC acquired a new position in shares of Lyft in the 4th quarter worth approximately $246,000.
-Finally, FormulaFolio Investments LLC acquired a new position in shares of Lyft in the 4th quarter worth approximately $325,000.
-Hedge funds and other institutional investors own 71.33% of the company’s stock.
+Several research firms recently weighed in on LYFT.
+Morgan Stanley upped their price objective on shares of Lyft from $55.00 to $60.00 and gave the stock an “equal weight” rating in a research report on Wednesday, February 10th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Lyft from $49.00 to $60.00 in a report on Thursday, December 3rd.
+Smith Barney Citigroup upped their price objective on Lyft from $49.00 to $60.00 in a research note on Thursday, December 3rd.
+The Goldman Sachs Group increased their target price on shares of Lyft from $44.00 to $74.00 and gave the company a “buy” rating in a research report on Wednesday, February 10th.
+Finally, Susquehanna increased their target price on shares of Lyft from $45.00 to $80.00 and gave the company a “positive” rating in a research report on Wednesday, February 10th.
+Nine investment analysts have rated the stock with a hold rating and twenty-four have given a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $60.21.

 Lyft Company Profile